Relativistic magnetohydrodynamics in the early Universe: Conclusions and summary

 In \Sec{conservation_rel_perf}, we compute the equations of motion considering the $\tilde T^{0\mu}$ components of the perfect fluid as the dynamical variables (conservation form).
-We extend the conservation form of the equations of motion to include viscous effects in \Sec{viscosity} and to include the Lorentz force due to coupling of the fluid with gauge fields in \Sec{conservation_MHD}.
+We extend the conservation form of the equations of motion to include out-of-equilibrium effects in \Sec{viscosity}.
+We present the deviatoric stress-energy tensor arising in first-order fluid dynamics in \Sec{NavierStokes}, which corresponds to Navier-Stokes viscosity and Fourier's heat conductivity, and review in \Sec{transport_coeffs} the estimates for the transport coefficients describing out-of-equilibrium effects in the fluid: kinematic shear viscosity ($\nu$), shown in \Fig{shear_viscosity}, kinematic bulk viscosity ($\xi$), and thermal conductivity ($\kappa$).
+We include the Lorentz force due to coupling of the fluid with gauge fields in \Sec{conservation_MHD}.
 We summarize these equations in \Sec{MHD_summary_conservation}.
 Then, in \Sec{rel_hydrodynamics}, we present the non-conservation form of the equations of motion of a perfect fluid in terms of the primitive fluid variables: the comoving energy density $\tilde \rho$ and the peculiar velocity $u^i$.
-We again include viscous forces in \Sec{viscosity} and extend to the non-conservation form of the MHD equations in \Sec{nonconservation_MHD}.
+We again include imperfect (viscous) forces in \Sec{viscosity} and extend to the non-conservation form of the MHD equations in \Sec{nonconservation_MHD}.
 We summarize the non-conservation form of the MHD equations in \Sec{MHD_summary_nonconservation}.
+For both approaches, we correctly incorporate the leading-order corrections in the subrelativistic limit, which had been overlooked in previous work as a consequence of setting $D_\tau \gamma^2 \to 0$.
+We explicitly show that $D_\tau \gamma^2$ contains terms that are of leading order in the subrelativistic limit, and present the corresponding corrections to the equations of conservation of energy and momentum.